Growing Radishes in The Northern Territory

 Radishes like rich, well-draining soil.
 Add some compost and to your soil before you plant.

 Sprinkle the seeds over your soil and cover lightly with soil or compost and water well.
-Sow seed every 2 weeks for an almost constant supply of radishes.
+Sow seed every 2 weeks for an almost constant supply of radishes through the growing season.

 Once your seedlings are up, thin them out according to the instructions on the seed packaging.

 The soil should be moist and well-drained.
-Water your radishes regularly, but don’t let them sit in wet soil.
+Water your radishes regularly to prevent them from cracking, but don’t let them sit in wet soil.

 Don’t overfeed your radishes, too much nitrogen will result in beautiful leaves and underdeveloped roots.
-They grow so quickly that feeding may not be necessary, but if you do feed them, be sure to use a low nitrogen feed.
+They grow so quickly that feeding may not be necessary, but if you do feed them, be sure to use a low nitrogen feed like compost tea.

 Radishes will appreciate a good organic mulch to keep the weeds out and the soil moist.
-Good options are shredded leaves, grass-clippings or straw.
+Good options are lucerne, pea straw or sugar cane.